botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 </script>
 ```

->To exploit the above code, inject JavaScript into the **JSON** data to change "load-channel" field data and steal document cookie.
+>To exploit the above `source code`, inject JavaScript into the **JSON** data to change "load-channel" field data and steal document cookie.

 >Host an **iframe** on the exploit server html body, and send it to the victim, resulting in the stealing of their cookie.
 The victim cookie is send to the Burp collaboration server.